 Complaints and/or complaints of retaliation of any violation of the District's nondiscrimination policy will be promptly investigated and appropriate actions taken based on the results of the investigation.
 Individuals who report violations of the District's nondiscrimination policy will be granted confidentiality to the extent reasonably practicable.
 The following persons have been designated to serve as the District's Compliance Officers for matters involving alleged discrimination.
 Any questions, complaints, or assistance required in regard to the District's nondiscrimination policy, bullying policy, or Title IX protections should be addressed to:

-Dr. Jennifer Hammond Matthew Cortez
+Dr. Jennifer Hammond

-Director of Academic Services Superintendent
+Director of Academic Services

-Muskegon Public Schools Muskegon Public Schools
+Muskegon Public Schools

 349 W. Webster Ave.
-349 W. Webster Ave.

-Muskegon, MI, 49440 Muskegon, MI, 49440
+Muskegon, MI, 49440

-(231) 720-2000 (231) 720-2000
+(231) 720-2000

-jhammond@mpsk12.net mcortez@mpsk12.net
+jhammond@mpsk12.net